 Harry Frank

 The final tradition in psychology that we will follow here is the cognitive tradition into which much of the current work on dogs falls.
 Two research lines within this tradition are apparent: that of Harry Frank, and that emanating from a group of francophone Canadians.
-We will first consider Harry Frank's research, which he credits as having been an extension of Scott and Fuller's work (Frank, personal communication, July 29, 2010). research on dogs is intimately tied to an interest in dogs themselves and started on a personal noteAfter acquiring a malamute/elk hound cross in graduate school, and being erroneously informed that malamutes are at least 1/8 wolf, he started noticing similarities to wolves in his dog's behavior.
-This turned itself into a research line when he later discovered that the Inuit tribe known for breeding the malamute w diligent about keeping wolf blood from entering their breeding lines.
+We will first consider Harry Frank's research, which he credits as having been an extension of Scott and Fuller's work (Frank, personal communication, July 29, 2010).
+Frank’s research on dogs is intimately tied to an interest in dogs themselves and started on a personal note: After acquiring a malamute/elk hound cross in graduate school, and being erroneously informed that malamutes are at least 1/8 wolf, he started noticing similarities to wolves in his dog's behavior.
+This turned itself into a research line when he later discovered that the Inuit tribe known for breeding the malamute was diligent about keeping wolf blood from entering their breeding lines.
 He was eventually persuaded to take a wolf pup to rear, and from those experiences was born a research program investigating the comparative development of wolves and dogs from a cognitive perspective.

+-----Insert Figure 10 about here-----

 Frank (1980) hypothesized that natural selection favored group hunting in wolves, so that they evolved a cognitive subsystem, including the capacity for foresight, mental representation, and the beginnings of an understanding of means-ends relations.
 Dogs, on the other hand, having been relieved of many of the selective pressures to which wolves are exposed, lost this cognitive complexity, and instead were selected for tractability in the domestication process (Frank & Frank, 1987).
 From this hypothesis, Frank articulated a number of predictions testable by comparisons between wolves and dogs.
-He predicted "that dogs should perform better than wolves on learning tasks in which a) cues are arbitrarily selected by the experimenter, b) reinforcement is administered by the experimenter, and c) the to-belearned behavior has no perceptible, functional connection with the outcome" (Frank & Frank, 1987, p.
+He predicted "that dogs should perform better than wolves on learning tasks in which a) cues are arbitrarily selected by the experimenter, b) reinforcement is administered by the experimenter, and c) the to-be-learned behavior has no perceptible, functional connection with the outcome" (Frank & Frank, 1987, p.
 144).
 Wolves on the other hand should perform better on "problem solving tasks" that required "cognitive processes, such as foresight, planning, mental representation (imagery), and serial organization of behavior" (Frank & Frank, 1987, p.
 144).

-The Franks conducted a longitudinal study comparing the behavior of socialized wolves and malamute dogs on a battery of performance tests starting when the pups were weeks old and continuing until their 25th week of life.
+The Franks conducted a longitudinal study comparing the behavior of socialized wolves and malamute dogs on a battery of performance tests starting when the pups were 6 weeks old and continuing until they were 25 weeks old.
 The training tasks represented a subset of those used by Scott and Fuller (1965) and were designated as either training or problem solving tasks.